Allergies in dogs: Atopy

 Atopy is synonymous with "inhalant allergy."
 It manifests as a condition called atopic dermatitis, which is characterized by itching, biting, hair loss and face rubbing.
 Other signs may be the presence of papules, which are small red bumps, or pustules, which are small pimple-like lesions.
 Atopy is a genetic disorder that predisposes the immune system of a dog to react to tree pollens, grass pollens, weed pollens, molds, mildew, and house dust mites, and can also be caused by exposure to chemical irritants, like common household products.
 Dogs will often have reactions to multiple allergens and may also experience concurrent flea or food allergies.
 Certain breeds are prone to atopic dermatitis, like Golden Retrievers, Irish Setters, Lhasa Apsos, Dalmatians, Bulldogs, and Old English Sheepdogs.

 Treatment methods include special shampoos, prescribed oral steroids, oral cyclosporines, and natural treatments like administration of omega-3 fatty acids.
 Desensitization therapy, involving the repetitive administration of allergy injection serum, may help desensitize the immune system to that particular allergen.

+Medication-induced allergies

+Dogs can have allergic reactions to certain medications just like humans can, though it is not as common as the other allergies.
+It is important to know how to look for adverse effects, especially after vaccinations or a dosage of new medication.
+Anaphylaxis reactions can quickly lead to severe health issues.
+Anaphylactic symptoms include cold feet, collapse, muscle weakness, hyperventilation, extreme drowsiness, weak pulse, and trouble breathing.
+Common allergy symptoms to look out for include diarrhea, hives, intense scratching, runny rose, shaking head, watery eyes, sneezing, and a red rash on the body.
+If the dog is having a suspected allergic reaction, it should be checked by a veterinarian.

+Precautions can ensure an allergic reaction to medication does not happen.
+These include prevention of double-dosing, mixing different medications without talking to a veterinarian, and giving the wrong dosage.
+These are simple measures to ensure there are no mistakes made when providing medication.